 - State agencies - ID.me works with many state agencies so you can securely verify your identity and apply for unemployment insurance.

-If you don’t have a valid, unexpired government-issued photo ID or a renewal document for an expired ID to verify your identity, visit Applying for government-issued photo identification for tips on how you can apply for a government issued photo ID.
+If you don’t have a valid government-issued photo ID, visit Applying for government-issued photo identification for tips on how you can apply for a government issued photo ID.

 I don’t have a permanent address